openequella/openequella.github.io/guides/FeaturesGuide2020.2/openEQUELLA-2020.2-FeaturesGuide.md

     concentrated level of refinement.
 This panel does not display if no faceted search classifications have been configured.

-Search criteria panel
+Search query panel
 ---------------------

-The **Search criteria** panel enables users to enter search terms.
+The **Search query** panel enables users to enter search terms.

 By default, typed text is appended with a wildcard (\*), so results are based on anything starting with the entered term.
 The example below shows a search term